fedimint/fedimint/docs/rustdoc-index.md

-This documentation is automatically generated from the Fedimint source code, and it's meant for developers, builders and people who want to understand Fedimint project on an implementation level.
+This documentation is automatically generated from the Fedimint source code, and it's meant for developers, builders and people who want to understand the Fedimint project on an implementation level.

 If you are looking for higher level documentation and help, please check: